 “We need a better way to identify target accounts.”

 And, truth be told, we were feeling those pains too.
 Like most organizations, our marketing and sales teams were primarily operating in silos.
 We had a target account list, and we scheduled weekly cross-functional meetings, but that alone wasn’t enough to drive a cohesive strategy.
 We knew we had to do better if we wanted to get more efficient.

 Our AEs were wasting time on bad-fit accounts and prospects that weren’t truly ready to buy.
 Our conversion rates were less than desirable.
 And we were finding that high-volume marketing and sales outreach — even to a list of target accounts — was inefficient, unpredictable, and unsustainable.

 Redefining Our Sales Strategy

-We wanted to better equip our sales development team with the insights they needed to better understand the behaviors of their target accounts so they could strike while the iron was hot and progress future customers through the buying process quicker.
+We wanted to better equip our account based sales development team with the insights they needed to better understand the behaviors of their target accounts so they could strike while the iron was hot and progress future customers through the buying process quicker.